rails/rails/guides/source/active_record_validations.md

 To verify whether or not a particular attribute of an object is valid, you can use [`errors[:attribute]`][Errors#squarebrackets].
 It returns an array of all the error messages for `:attribute`.
 If there are no errors on the specified attribute, an empty array is returned.
+This allows you to easily determine whether there are any validation issues with a specific attribute.

+Here’s an example illustrating how to check for errors on an attribute:

 ```ruby
 class Person < ApplicationRecord